 The Passport to Pearl Harbor offers flexibility in touring the four Pearl Harbor Historic Sites and includes transportation to Ford Island.
 This two -day Passport to Pearl Harbor pass can be used within a consecutive seven-days period.

-If you plan to visit all four of the facilities, please allow a minimum of five (5) hours for the complete Pearl Harbor experience.
-You may wish to allot some additional time to rest between tours, enjoy a bite to eat, and to visit our gift shops.
+If you plan to visit all four of the facilities, please allow a minimum of eight hours for the complete Pearl Harbor experience.
+You may wish to allot some additional time to rest between tours, enjoy a bite to eat, and visit the gift shops.

 USS Arizona Memorial

 The 75-minute program for the USS Arizona Memorial begins at Pearl Harbor Memorial Theater.
 It includes a brief introduction, a 23-minute documentary film, a Navy-operated shuttle boat ride to the USS Arizona Memorial, and time to experience the Memorial itself.
 Within the Memorial, visitors will see three distinct areas: